akshays97/Tox21_MI/README.md

 			i.
 Significant MI value and insignificant Pearson correlation coefficient graphs written out to Pearson folder ii.
 Significant MI value and insignificant Spearman correlation coefficient graphs written out to Spearman folder

-*Interpolating splines are used to estimate biological response values at specific concentration intervals along each individual profile for every chemical.
+<sup>1</sup>Interpolating splines are used to estimate biological response values at specific concentration intervals along each individual profile for every chemical.
  This strategy accounts for missing data and unequal concentration spacing in raw qHTS data.

 NOTE: Input data remains in the home directory.
 Processed data are written out to Data folder.
 All plots are written out to Graphics folder.